 The eastern part of Oregon can be described as an area of rugged beauty filled with sagebrush high desert, uneven mountain peaks, volcanic craters, deserted highways and rural backroads, and abundant wildlife.
 Barnes Warm Springs is secluded warm springs in the midst of high desert near Steens Mountain and Malheur National Wildlife Refuge, 1 mile southeast of the small town of Frenchglen.

 To find the warm springs, drive on Steens Mountain Loop south of the historic hotel Frenchglen for 0.3 miles to a fork, bear right to a gate and park your car.
 The trail named Barnes Springs Footpath starts behind the gate.
 An easy and enjoyable hike along Warm Springs Canal and hills takes about 20 minutes.
 Soon, you will see juniper trees, big rocks, and abandoned farm constructions in the background.

-Located a few yards down from the road, the 7-feet in diameter secluded pool is lined with rocks.
+Located a few yards down from the trail, the 7-feet in diameter secluded pool is lined with rocks.
 The bottom of the pool is sand and gravel.

-The best time to visit this warm spring is between June and September.
-The trail is also animal-friendly so dogs and other pets can use the trail (on leash).
-The amazing natural beauty and a refreshing dip in Barnes Warm Springs will surely to make your day relaxing and pleasant.
+The best time to visit this site is between June and September.
+The trail is animal-friendly, so dogs and other pets on the leash can use the trail.
+The amazing natural beauty and a refreshing dip in Barnes Warm Springs will surely make your day relaxing and pleasant.

 - 1.2 miles southeast of Frenchglen